ArctosDB/documentation-wiki/_documentation/parts.markdown

 For example, a part preserved in "90% ethanol" would be a tissue, unless it also has an additional (probably earlier) "formalin" attribute.

-## Tissue

-Each part name may be flagged as representing "tissue."

->A tissue in Arctos is defined as a specimen part that was collected and/or preserved for molecular or chemical studies, and is intended for consumptive use.

-While we have been unable to produce a functional definition, tissues are generally samples intended for subsampling and distribution, generally for purposes of destructive analysis, or simply a part with readily-available tissue from which DNA or RNA may be extracted.
-Typically, these parts are soft organs, or parts thereof, preserved by freezing, drying, or preservation in buffer or alcohol.
-However, tissue parts may include whole organisms or other body parts collected and preserved for the purpose of genetic, molecular, or chemical sampling.
-Such samples commonly supply DNA for sequence analysis, and flagging these parts as tissues allows researchers to search for specimens from which they can readily obtain subsamples.

-Tissues are not necessarily biological productions of the cataloged item.
-For example, parasites may be cataloged as parts and flagged as tissues.

-Parts flagged as tissues are not necessarily suitable for every usage, and may include products such as venom.

-# Specimen Results
+# Record Search Results

-Specimen Results column "partdetail" contains "core" part information formatted as [JSON (JavaScript Object Notation)](https://en.wikipedia.org/wiki/JSON).
+Record Search Results column "partdetail" contains "core" part information formatted as [JSON (JavaScript Object Notation)](https://en.wikipedia.org/wiki/JSON).
 JSON is a lightweight data exchange format capable of representing complex data (_e.g._, multiple parts each with multiple child attributes) as simple text strings.
 Most browsers will "pretty print" JSON data, making these data very human-readable.